gear-foundation/academy/docs/16-auction-automation/automation.md

 Before we start coding the auction smart contract, we'll discuss smart contract automation.

-Smart contracts cannot auto-execute.
-Their code will not run and make state changes on blockchain until triggered by an on-chain transaction.
-The external transaction serves as a “poke” to wake the smart contract up and initiate its logic.
-For example, we can start the auction by sending a message to the auction contract.
+In this lesson, we will explore the concept of smart contract automation to make program execution more efficient.
+Smart contracts cannot execute automatically.
+They require an on-chain transaction to trigger their code and initiate any state changes on the blockchain.
+Essentially, we need to "poke" the smart contract by sending a message to wake it up and activate its logic.
+For instance, we can start an auction by sending a message to the auction contract.

-When the auction time has passed, it's necessary to process the result of the auction.
-However, the result will not be processed until someone sends an appropriate message to the contract.
+Once the auction time has elapsed, we need to process the auction's result.
+However, result processing will only occur once the contract receives the appropriate message.

-In Gear, we solve that problem with delayed messages.
+In Gear, we tackle this challenge using delayed messages.

 ```rust
 msg::send_delayed(program, payload, value, delay)
 msg::send_bytes_delayed(program, payload, value, delay)
 ```

-The delayed message is executed after the indicated delay.
-It's quite convenient in our case: we can start the auction by sending a message to the auction contract.
-After completing all the necessary logic, the auction contract will send a delayed message to itself, which will settle the auction after the indicated time.
+A delayed message executes after a specified delay, which is practical in our case, as we can initiate the auction by sending a message to the auction contract.
+Once all the necessary logic is complete, the auction contract will send a delayed message to itself, settling the auction after the specified time.

-So, the ability to send delayed messages allows you to automate the contract execution.
-The contract can self-execute an unlimited block number provided there’s enough gas for execution.
-But the execution can be interrupted if the gas runs out.
+Therefore, by utilizing delayed messages, we can automate the execution of a contract.
+As long as there is sufficient gas for execution, the contract can self-execute for an unlimited block number.
+However, if the gas runs out, the execution may be interrupted.

-Gear protocol allows another powerful feature - gas reservation.
-A developer can reserve gas that can be used to send usual or delayed messages.
+The Gear protocol offers another powerful feature: gas reservation.
+Developers can reserve gas, which they can later to send regular or delayed messages.

-To reserve the amount of gas for further usage use the following function:
+To reserve a specific amount of gas for future usage, you can use the following function:

 ```rust
 let reservation_id = ReservationId::reserve(